 - True to the creative process, the academically challenging components of this program will be contrasted with time spent in nature.
-Explore the vast Tahoe National Forest and see millions of stars through the thin mountain air.
+Explore the vast Tahoe National Forest by day and see millions of stars through the thin mountain air by night.

-Complete the following application.
+Complete the application below.
 Applications will be accepted until April 20th.
 Applicants will be accepted on a rolling basis and notified of their application status no later than April 27th.
 The application is non-binding.
 Once accepted, applicants have until May 5th, or when registration sells out, to register for the camp.
 The camp is limited to 20 students.
-This camp is geared for rising Sophomores – Seniors in high school.
+This camp is geared for incoming Sophomores – Seniors in high school.

 Friday.
 Check in 9-10:00 am.
 After a brief orientation, we will head into the nearby meadow to introduce students to the field site.
 After lunch, students will design original research questions and collect preliminary data.
-Students will have a break from academic program between 4 and 6.
-Following dinner, we will hold a short evening program where students will have a Q&A with a local scientist and refine their research projects.
+There is a break from the academic program between 4 and 6.
+Following dinner, we will hold a short evening event including Q&A with a local scientist, where students can refine their research projects.

 Saturday.
-Students will get a hot breakfast and make a bag lunch before spending most of the day outside collecting data for their research projects.
+Students are given a hot breakfast and a bag lunch before spending most of the day outside collecting data for their research projects.
 Lunch will be outside weather permitting.
-Students will return to the lodge in the early afternoon to analyze their data start to build presentations of their findings.
-The evening program will be a peer review of each others research and a relaxing campfire with s’mores.
+Students will return to the lodge in the early afternoon to analyze their data and start to build presentations of their findings.
+The evening program is a peer review of each others’ research and a relaxing campfire with s’mores.

 Meet your instructors: